This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 BM Brazil I v Sibanye: when is a geotechnical event an MAE?

-On 10 October 2024, the English High Court delivered its judgment in BM Brazil I Fundo de Investimento em Participações Multistrategia & ors v Sibanye BM Brazil (Pty) Ltd & anor [2024] EWHC 2566 (Comm).
-The judgment provides important guidance on material adverse event (MAE) and material adverse change (MAC) clauses - particularly in the context of M&A deals in the mining sector.
+On 10 October 2024, the English High Court delivered its judgment in BM Brazil I Fundo de Investimento em Participações Multistrategia & ors v Sibanye BM Brazil (Pty) Ltd & anor [2024] EWHC 2566 (Comm) (click here for the judgment).
+The judgment provides important guidance on material adverse event (MAE) and material adverse change (MAC) clauses - particularly in the context of M&A deals in the mining/natural resources sectors.

 The decision is important for practitioners as it:

-• gives a helpful summary of how MAE/MAC clauses should be construed;
+• provides a helpful summary of how MAE/MAC clauses should be construed;

 • considers whether MAE provisions apply to “revelatory events”; and